kivy/kivy/doc/sources/tutorials/pong.rst

     default Widget size_hint is (1,1), so it will be stretched to full size.
-    Since the pos and size of the Rectangle and score labels were defined with references to the our PongGame class, these properties will automatically update when the corrosponding widget properties change.
+    Since the pos and size of the Rectangle and score labels were defined with references to the our PongGame class, these properties will automatically update when the corresponding widget properties change.
 Using the Kv language gives you automatic property binding. :)